wosnxn123/cachy-kernel-debian/README.md

    - `kernel_variant`: CachyOS package variant to build.
    - `cpu_scheduler`: scheduler/config flavor.
    - `run_qemu_smoke_test`: whether to boot-test the built kernel in QEMU.
+   - `publish_release`: whether to upload the final packages to a GitHub Release.
+   - `release_tag`: optional tag to create/update when publishing a Release.
+   - `mark_latest`: whether the Release should be marked as the latest.
 6. Wait for the build to finish.
 7. Download the generated artifacts from the workflow run.